-Roots & Shoots in the classroom
+Roots & Shoots In The Community

-Educators who sign up to implement Roots & Shoots in their classroom receive support from JGI staff on how to use the remarkable story of Dr. Jane Goodall and our community conservation work in Africa to guide students in making a difference in their own communities and globally.
+Educators who sign up to implement Roots & Shoots in their community receive support from JGI staff on how to use the remarkable story of Dr. Jane Goodall and our community conservation work in Africa to guide students in making a difference in their own communities and globally.
 You will also receive an educator toolkit and opportunities to receive Roots & Shoots grants.